cobwebos/docs/articles/azure-stack/azure-stack-deploy-template-powershell.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-ms.date: 05/16/2017
+ms.date: 07/10/2017
 ms.author: helaw
-ms.translationtype: Human Translation
+ms.translationtype: HT
-ms.sourcegitcommit: 2f03ba60d81e97c7da9a9fe61ecd419096248763
+ms.sourcegitcommit: d941879aee6042b38b7f5569cd4e31cb78b4ad33
-ms.openlocfilehash: c5ac70a25e3b80a50c01464895c400f83d1d124d
+ms.openlocfilehash: e32856f678f5e0fd5472f035b61981bc214e1ac3
 ms.contentlocale: zh-cn
-ms.lasthandoff: 03/04/2017
+ms.lasthandoff: 07/10/2017

 ---
 # <a name="deploy-templates-in-azure-stack-using-powershell"></a>Deploy templates in Azure Stack using PowerShell
-Use PowerShell to deploy Azure Resource Manager templates to the Azure Stack POC.
+Use PowerShell to deploy Azure Resource Manager templates to the Azure Stack Development Kit.
 Resource Manager templates deploy and provision all resources for your application in a single, coordinated operation.

 ## <a name="run-azurerm-powershell-cmdlets"></a>Run AzureRM PowerShell cmdlets
-In this example, you run a script to deploy a virtual machine to Azure Stack POC using a Resource Manager template.
+In this example, you run a script to deploy a virtual machine to Azure Stack Development Kit using a Resource Manager template.
 Before proceeding, ensure you have [configured PowerShell](azure-stack-powershell-configure.md)

 The VHD used in this example template is WindowsServer-2012-R2-Datacenter.